 - This year's structure is the same as last year's.
 The main part of the conference consists of 7 one hour clusters of presentations.
 Each cluster has 3 15-minute presentations followed by 15 minutes for Q&A and discussion.
 You've been assigned to one of those 15 minute slots.
 You will present live in Chicago or via Zoom.
 We will ask attendees to hold questions for the Q&A segment of the hour to give you the full time to present.

 - We are using Zoom Webinar as the platform for this year's online conference.
 Zoom Webinar is different than the Zoom Meeting you may be used to.
 You will be invited as panelists for your session so that you can share your screen when it is your turn.
 The CALI staff will handle playing pre-recorded videos if you opt to do that.
 You will not be able to see the attendees beyond a count of how many are watching.
-Attendees will be able to use audio to ask questions during the Q&A segment.
 John Mayer will be the MC for the conference, making sure things run on time and introducing sessions.
-Members of the CALI staff will be online acting as producer, to monitor Q&A and chat, and tech support.
+Members of the CALI staff will be online acting as producer, to monitor Q&A, and tech support.
 As presenter you only need to show up and present.

-All of the conference sessions will be recorded and archived for later listening and viewing on the CALI website, CALI’s YouTube channel, and elsewhere at CALI’s discretion.
-Many, many people have told me how valuable they find this service.
-If you have any issues with this, let me know before the conference.
+- All of the conference sessions will be recorded and archived for later listening and viewing on the CALI website, CALI’s YouTube channel, and elsewhere at CALI’s discretion.
+Many, many people have told us how valuable they find this service.
+If you have any issues with this, let Elmer know before the conference.
 Your agreement to speak at the conference includes your agreement to this recording and subsequent access after the conference, including CALI’s right to reproduce, publish, perform, display and distribute the recording of your session.
 Further, you grant to CALI the right to modify or create derivative works, including compilations and any edits to improve the quality of the recording.
 Your granting these rights to CALI will continue until it is terminated by mutual written agreement between you and CALI.
 Because CALI intends to post these conference sessions online, you affirm that your presentation is original and does not contain any audio or visual components owned by a third party.
 You further affirm that the presentation represents your original work, your co-presenters’ original work, or other attributed individuals.
 Your appearance as a presenter during CALI’s conference constitutes your acceptance and agreement to all terms in this paragraph.